-International Liberty Association is a registered Charity (1160607) set up with the aim of promoting a respect for human rights in the Middle East, at the same time as assisting the victims of such abuses.
+International Liberty Association is a registered Charity (1160607) set up with the aim of promoting a respect for human rights in Iran and the Middle East, at the same time as assisting the victims of such abuses.

 It aims to campaign on behalf of, as well as provide support and assistance to those imprisoned or otherwise detained due to their gender, political, religious or otherwise consciously held belief.
 In particular, it will work to support and promote the rights of children, women and religious minorities who face systematic discrimination and brutal oppression.

 Are you interested in our causes?
 Please Contact us

 Dedicated volunteers and supporters throughout UK who devote their time, passion, skills, creativity and funds to the cause of human rights

 The world would be much safer for our children and grandchildren if we would stand up against human rights abuses.

 Iran’s judicial system remains among the most brutal in the world.
 The Iranian regime executes more people per capita than any other country.
 It carries out more total executions than any nation but China, whose population is over 17 times that of Iran’s.
 Tehran continues to target political dissidents and ethnic, religious, and sexual minorities for execution.
 We need to end this barbarity and focus on exposing the regime’s inhumane behaviour.